-“Cleaning and sweeping the floors, running the sweeper, then some light maintenance on the trucks, learning how run the warehouse, tow motors, cranes,” he said.
+“Cleaning and sweeping the floors, running the sweeper, then some light maintenance on the trucks, learning to how run the warehouse, tow motors, cranes,” he said.
 “Learned how to drive.”

 Although he is now president and CEO of the Masury-based trucking company, he never strays far from the shop or the cab of a big rig.

 “Still do all this stuff, from time to time, just so I can make sure I stay in touch with the guys,” he said.